werf/werf/docs/pages_en/usage/cleanup/host_cleanup.md

 Note that the algorithm of the `werf host cleanup` command separately processes the volume where the local werf cache is stored (`~/.werf/local_cache`) and the volume where the local docker server data are stored (usually at `/var/lib/docker`).
 If werf cannot find the directory where the data of the local docker server are stored, you can specify the appropriate path explicitly via the `--docker-server-storage-path=/var/lib/docker` parameter (or via the `WERF_DOCKER_SERVER_STORAGE_PATH` environment variable).

+## Turning off automatic cleaning

-By default, werf can automatically clean up the outdated host data as part of any werf command's regular operation.
-That is why you do not need to invoke the `werf host cleanup` manually or via cron.
-However, the user can disable auto-cleaning of outdated host data using the `--disable-auto-host-cleanup` parameter (or the respective `WERF_DISABLE_AUTO_HOST_CLEANUP` environment variable).
+The user can disable auto-cleaning of outdated host data using the `--disable-auto-host-cleanup` parameter (or the respective `WERF_DISABLE_AUTO_HOST_CLEANUP` environment variable).
 In this case, we recommend adding the `werf host cleanup` command to the list of cron jobs, e.g., as follows:

 ```shell
 # /etc/cron.d/werf-host-cleanup
 SHELL=/bin/bash
 */30 * * * * gitlab-runner source ~/.profile ; source $(trdl use werf 1.2 stable) ; werf host cleanup
 ```

-By default, without additional parameters, the `werf host cleanup` command cleans up the data of all projects on the host.
-If invoked with the `--project-name PROJECT` parameter, the command can only clean up images on the local docker server.
-In this mode, the support for the command is partial.